ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 **ReactiveX doumentation:** [http://reactivex.io/documentation/operators/to.html](http://reactivex.io/documentation/operators/to.html)

-Collect all items from an Observable and emit them as a single List.
+Collect all items from an `Observable` and emit them as a single `List`.

 #### toList example